Tornadoes of 2023: March 24 (India)

 A large cone tornado struck Fazilka in India on March 24, causing significant damage.
-At least 50 un-reinforced masonry homes were severely damaged or destroyed.
+At least 50 unreinforced masonry homes were severely damaged or destroyed.
 Farming equipment was tossed, trees were snapped or uprooted, power poles were downed, and there was significant crop damage in farm fields.
 At least 12 people were injured.

 March 24–27 (United States)

 EF4 damage to the Rolling Fork, Mississippi, water tower.

 A four-day severe weather and tornado outbreak began on March 24 in the southeastern United States.
 It began in the morning, with two EF1 tornadoes causing injuries in Texas before more significant tornadoes impacted Mississippi that night.
-One long-tracked, violent high-end EF4 tornado with wind speeds up to 195 mph (314 km/h) prompted a tornado emergency for Rolling Fork and Silver City, killing 17 people.
+One long-tracked, violent high-end EF4 tornado with estimatined wind speeds up to 195 mph (314 km/h) prompted a tornado emergency for Rolling Fork and Silver City, killing 17 people.
 Both communities had major damage, with widespread catastrophic damage throughout much of Rolling Fork.
 Another intense EF3 tornado from the same storm prompted a tornado emergency as it struck Winona, killing three people and causing significant damage along its path.
 Another destructive EF3 tornado from the same storm caused major damage near or in Egypt, New Wren, and Amory, resulting two fatalities.
 More tornadoes touched down in Alabama and Tennessee later that night and into the early morning of March 25, including an EF2 tornado that caused damage in Fayetteville, Tennessee, and another EF2 tornado that killed one person in Hartselle, Alabama early on March 25.
 From March 26 into March 27, the slow-moving storm system stalled.
 More severe weather occurred over the next two days with several additional tornadoes, including an EF3 tornado north of West Point, Georgia on March 26, which badly damaged or destroyed numerous homes, caused major tree damage, and injured five people.
 Thirty-three tornadoes were confirmed from the outbreak, which killed 23 people and injured many others.